Physical Address

 With most searches now happening on mobile devices, having a mobile-friendly website is critical.
 Google’s mobile-first indexing means that it primarily uses the mobile version of your site for ranking and indexing.

-Images play a significant role in user experience, but can also slow down your site if not optimized properly.
-For SEO:
+Images play a significant role in user experience, but can also slow down your site if they are not optimized properly.

 Internal linking refers to linking to other pages on your site.
 This helps search engines understand the structure of your site and discover new content.
 It also encourages users to explore your site, which can reduce bounce rates.

-When adding internal links, use descriptive anchor text that indicates the content of the page you’ve linked.
+When adding internal links, use descriptive anchor text indicating the page content you’ve linked to.
 For example, instead of “click here,” use anchor text like “learn more about SEO basics.”

 Google considers page speed a ranking factor, especially with the introduction of Core Web Vitals.
 Faster-loading pages provide a better user experience and tend to rank higher.